 In humans, after fertilization, the blastocyst attaches to the uterine wall.
-The trophoblasts begin a rapid to produce the syncytiotrophoblast and cytotrophoblast layers.
+The trophoblasts begin a rapid expansion to produce the syncytiotrophoblast and cytotrophoblast layers.
 The extravillous cytotrophoblast initiates its invasion of the maternal uterine wall invading the endometrium to allow for maternofetal interaction through spiral arteries.
 The spiral arteries, arising from the maternal uterine will be invaded by endovascular cytotrophoblasts that initially form plugs allowing maternal blood to leak to the placenta (Knöfler & Pollheimer, 2013).
 The endovascular trophoblasts act as a barrier preventing direct maternal blood circulation in the intervillous space until the 12th week of gestation to protect the developing fetus from the highly oxygenated maternal blood (Knöfler & Pollheimer, 2013).
 Endoglandular cytotrophoblasts invade uterine glands to allow for maternal blood flow prior to the widening of the spiral arteries and the bathing of trophoblasts and intervillous space in the placenta with maternal blood(Weiss et al., 2016).
 The bathing of the trophoblasts in maternal blood does not occur until the second trimester and thus the trophoblastic invasion is vital during the first trimester to allow for nutrient and gas exchange (Weiss et al., 2016).
 The cytotrophoblasts, located beneath the syncytiotrophoblast, push through the syncytiotrophoblast thus forcing it to expand into the endometrial space.
 Upon the successful expansion of the STB into the uterus, the fetal villi develop enabling the placenta to exchange nutrients, gases and wastes with the maternal circulation.
 This process of trophoblastic invasion occurs within the first weeks of gestation.
 Prior to the full maturation of the placenta, the fetus is thought to acquire nutrients through the nutrient endocytotic action of the syncytiotrophoblast.
 The cytotrophoblasts, that differentiate into syncytiotrophoblast tend to decrease after the first half of pregnancy.
 A failure in the trophoblastic invasion of the myometrium or the spiral artery remodeling can be a leading cause of preeclampsia or gestational complications.

 In mice, the trophoblast proliferates and differentiates post-fertilization to give rise to polar trophoblastic cells and murine trophoblastic cells that differentiate into trophoblastic giant cells.
-On the eighth day of gestation, mesoderm cells from the embryo give rise to the yolk sac which allows nutrient exchange between the mother and the fetus throughout gestation.
+On the eighth day of mouse? gestation, mesoderm cells from the embryo give rise to the yolk sac which allows nutrient exchange between the mother and the fetus throughout gestation.
 Part of the mesoderm invades the trophoblastic layer to establish a labyrinthine layer and a network of fetal blood vessels.
 The labyrinthine zone is located underneath the maternal decidual zone and the junctional zone that lies between the fetal and maternal sites.
 Those layers are clearly evident in the mouse placenta at 12.5 days of gestation.
 The junctional zone contains the trophoblastic giant cells, spongiotrophoblasts and trophoblastic glycogen cells that invade the decidua at day 13 of gestation.
 The labyrinthine zone, developing from the trophoblasts, contains the differentiated trophoblasts: the double syncytiotrophoblast layers and the cytotrophoblast in contact with maternal circulation.
 Maternal blood passes from the decidual zone through the spongiotrophoblasts in the junctional zone and into the labyrinth zone to surround the trophoblastic cells and allow for the nutrient, gas and waste exchange.
-As mentioned earlier, the placental complete structure is established late in pregnancy.
+As mentioned earlier, the mature placental structure is established late in pregnancy.
 Unlike the human placental structure that develops in the first three weeks of gestation and the human trophoblastic invasion of the myometrium that dictates fetal supply and occurs very early in pregnancy, the murine trophoblast invasion of the uterine wall occurs towards late gestation and is less critical in determining the survival of the fetus in the mouse due to the constant activity of the murine yolk sac.

 Placental responses to maternal endocrine and nutritional signals in lean and obese mothers